termon/placement-handbook/src/pages/recruit/student.md

 Your safety whilst on placement is of paramount importance and thus it is essential that you complete this section.

 > You need to confirm with your employer that you are covered under their employer liability insurance.
-In the exceptional case where your employer cannot provide liability insurance you will be provided with an indemnity form from the University that both you and your employer will need to sign and upload to Recruit.
+In the exceptional case where you confirm that your employer cannot provide liability insurance, you will be provided with an indemnity form from the University that both you and your employer will need to sign before you upload to Recruit.

  In the case where an employer does not provide any H&S induction or training, this should be discussed with the employer and also with the academic placement visitor at the first placement visit.

 ![img](/recruit/student/2-hs.png)